Preston R. Burch

 - Determining which type of business entity is best suited for the client's particular situation and, with the formation of the entity and the funding thereof, advising the client on and preparing shareholder and buy-sell agreements to retain control and management of the entity.

 Example: Mr. Burch assisted a large real estate company with the sale and dissolution of a multi-state limited partnership.
+Mr. Burch assisted a U.S. subsidiary of a publicly-traded Japanese company with the takeover of another U.S. company by a combination of loans and equity swap agreements.

 With regard to his foreign practice, Mr. Burch handles the following types of matters: